isabelacmor/talks/anatomy-of-a-mechanical-keyboard.md

-# Anatomny of a Mechnical Keyboard
+# Anatomy of a Mechnical Keyboard

 ## Abstract
 New to the mechanical keyboard world?
 Interested in building your own keyboard?
 This beginner-friendly talk will go over the anatomy of a mechanical keyboard, from the low-level hardware to customizing the perfect board for you.